vemonet/libre-chat/docs/index.md

 ![UI screenshot](https://raw.github.com/vemonet/libre-chat/main/docs/assets/screenshot-light.png)

 !!! warning "Early stage"
-	Development on this project has just started, use it with caution
+	Development on this project has just started, use it with caution.
+The chatbot remembers things only when using the generic conversation agent, and running on a single worker (production deployment spawning multiple workers with gunicorn will not remember what you said before)

 ## ℹ️ How it works